Public Talks + Lectures + Presentations

 Public Conversations with Julián Esteban Torres López

-Hosted and produced by Julián Esteban Torres López, The Nasiona Podcast centers, elevates, and amplifies the personal stories of those Othered by systems of oppression and dominant cultures.
+Hosted, written, and produced by Julián Esteban Torres López, The Nasiona Podcast centers, elevates, and amplifies the personal stories of those Othered by systems of oppression and dominant cultures.

 Julián has conducted dozens of interviews and conversations for The Nasiona‘s magazine and podcast.
 Some have already been published, while others are forthcoming.
 Julián is known for his engaging, in-depth, long-form conversations with experts, creatives, social justice activists, and culture leaders to critically analyze numerous topics, such as incarceration and prison abolition; institutionalized racism, sexism, xenophobia; immigration and diaspora; adoption; disability, chronic illness, and mental health; womanhood and trauma; systemic barriers of entry in storytelling industries; memoir writing; minimalism; being mixed-race; intersectionality; colorism; colonialism; conflict resolution; Third Culture Kids; Latinidad; multiculturalism; diversity, equity, and inclusion; and much more.